xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 Building and installation should be handled by build styles.

-They can be modified with variables.
+They can be modified with variables like `configure_args`.

 Code should be downloaded using `distfiles` and not git.
 The `Source code (tar.gz)` GitHub archive should be chosen.